Cardinal Pell on his way home to Australia to face abuse charges - media

 Pell's Australian lawyer could not be reached by telephone and did not immediately respond to an emailed request for comment.

-(Reporting by Jospeh Hinchliffe; Editing by Robert Birsel)
+Reporting by Jospeh Hinchliffe; Editing by Robert Birsel